Home Research Projects About Me

 Huaze Liu 刘铧泽

 Hi!
-I am a rising Senior undergraduate student at Harvey Mudd College majoring in Computer Science and Mathematics, with a social science concentration in Economics.
+I am a senior undergraduate student at Harvey Mudd College majoring in Computer Science and Mathematics, with a social science concentration in Economics.

-I am a full-stack robotics engineer working on robot designing, algorithm development, and policy training.
-I'm mostly interested in how autonomous system percieves and navigates in the real world robustly and safely.
-At Harvey Mudd College, I closely worked with Prof. Adyasha Mohanty at Engineering Department on foundation models and sensor fusion for trustworthy autonomous vehicle navigation.
-In the summer of 2025, I am going to work on humanoid robot catching and robotics co-design with Kehlani Fay under the supervision of Prof. Hao Su and Prof. Xiaolong Wang at UC San Diego.
-(P.S.: I'm still building this website.
-Hopefully I can get it done later this September.
-If you have any suggestions, feel free to email me!)
+I am a full-stack robotics engineer working on robot design, perception, and control.
+I'm mostly interested in how autonomous systems perceive and navigate in the real world robustly and safely.
+At Harvey Mudd College, I closely worked with Prof. Adyasha Mohanty at Engineering Department on Foundation Models and Sensor Fusion for trustworthy autonomous vehicle navigation.
+Starting from June 2025, I worked on humanoid robot catching with Kehlani Fay and Arth Shukla, under the supervision of Prof. Michael Tolley and Prof. Hao Su at UC San Diego.

-Email / Github / CV / Linkedin / WeChat
+Email / Github / Linkedin / Google Scholar

 profile photo